“A business model can succeed if and only if it is backed up by Outstanding Product/Service and Purpose & Results Driven Team” – Krishna Datla

 - Data – hmmm – not consistently used in decisioning.
 We don’t change rates or decision structures so often

-We started working very closely across the entire hierarchy – with focus on the value creation and failure elimination.
-Obviously, we continuously kept in mind the possible resistance to change and started with investing in simple changes for them to experience the results.
+We started working very closely across the entire hierarchy – with a focus on value creation and failure elimination.
+We continuously kept in mind the possible resistance to change and started by investing in simple changes for them to experience the results.
 So, for the long term, they can be the “Change Champions” by ticking off the following –

 - Alignment of business processes for the Company’s goals